imbolc/async-django-user/README.md

 Frameworks integration
 ----------------------
 There's built-in middlewares for a few async frameworks to automatically load user of the current request.
-Take a look at [exapmles][] folder for:
+Take a look at [examples][] folder for:
 - [aiohttp example][] with [databases backend][]
 - [starlette example][] with [asyncpg backend][]